 Preliminary data on selected reportable diseases/conditions are published on a weekly basis, in the form of an Excel file, to help track disease trends across Florida.

 Final data on selected reportable diseases/conditions are published at the end of the year in the Florida Morbidity Statistics Report.
 These reports contain the official statistics, in tabular and graphic form, for the occurrence of reportable diseases/conditions in Florida.

 Chronic Disease Publications

 The Bureau of Epidemiology administers the following health surveys: the Behavioral Risk Factor Surveillance System (BRFSS), the Florida Youth Tobacco Survey (FYTS), the Middle School Health Behavior Survey (MSHBS), the Pregnancy Risk Assessment Monitoring System (PRAMS), and the Youth Risk Behavior Survey (YRBS).
 Information from these surveys are used for health planning, program evaluation, and monitoring health objectives within the Department of Health.

 The Florida Annual Cancer Report, an epidemiological report series, presents an overview of the burden of cancer in Florida for the top cancer sites and cancer sites of public health importance by geography, stage at time of diagnosis, sex, race, and age group.

 CHARTS provides information at the county level of health statistics such as births, deaths, disease morbidity, populations, and behavioral risk factors.

 This system allows you to create frequency reports from communicable disease cases reportable by law to the Florida Department of Health.
 These reports do not include cases of tuberculosis, sexually transmitted diseases or HIV/AIDS.
-Cases can be viewed by total count, age group, diagnosis status (confirmed, probable, or suspect), gender, zip code, or data year.
+Case counts or percentages can be viewed by county, age group, diagnosis status (confirmed or probable) or acquired status.